ENCCS/vasp-best-practices/content/tools.md

 before a plot command.

+### Python

+In general, Python can be very useful both for smaller basic analysis scripts and in the form of more complex software such as e.g. ASE and py4vasp (see below).

+It's a good idea to keep different programs separate (unless they're meant to be used together), such that their dependencies aren't mixed in a common environment, e.g. as packages installed in a user home account under .local.
+A typical issue is that different software can be sensitive to exact versions of dependencies.
+Therefore, one can look into creating Python virtual environments and/or using conda or its drop-in replacement mamba, to keep environments separate.
+For Tetralith, check the following pages for handling [Python](https://www.nsc.liu.se/software/python/) and [conda/mamba](https://www.nsc.liu.se/software/anaconda/).

 ### p4vasp

 [p4vasp](https://github.com/orest-d/p4vasp) is an open source visualization tool for VASP, with a wide range of functions (e.g. plotting DOS, bandstructure, energy and force convergence, structure relaxation).
 At this time it's [official webpage](https://www.p4vasp.at/) seems to be down.